mvolkmann/blog/src/smalltalk/smalltalk-objects.md

 The instance methods of a class are stored in the provided instance variable `methodDict` of the class.
-This can be viewed by selecting the class name and pressing cmd-i (Inspect it).
+This can be viewed by selecting the class name and pressing cmd-shift-i (Explore it).
 The value of `methodDict` is an instance of `MethodDictionary` which is a subclass of `Dictionary`.

 The class methods of a class are stored in the provided instance variable `methodDict` of the metaclass of the class.
-This can be viewed by selecting the class name followed by " class" and pressing cmd-i (Inspect it).
+This can be viewed by selecting the class name followed by " class" and pressing cmd-shift-i (Explore it).
 It is also an instance of `MethodDictionary`.
 One way to find a metaclass name so it can be selected is to select the class in a System Browser and click the "class" button.